nosilver4u/ewww-image-optimizer/readme.txt

 Stable tag: 3.4.1
 License: GPLv3

-Reduce image sizes in WordPress including NextGEN, GRAND FlAGallery, FooGallery and more using lossless/lossy methods and image format conversion.
+Speed up your website and improve your visitors' experience by automatically compressing and resizing images and PDFs.
+Boost SEO and improve sales.

 == Description ==

-The EWWW Image Optimizer is a WordPress plugin that will automatically optimize your images as you upload them to your blog.
-It can optimize the images that you have already uploaded, convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS), and optionally apply lossy compression to achieve huge savings for PNG and JPG images.
+The EWWW Image Optimizer will automatically compress and resize your images as you upload them to your blog.
+It can optimize all the images that you have already uploaded, and optionally convert your images to the best file format.
+Pixel perfect compression is free or you can [use the API to achieve more dramatic savings](https://ewww.io/) with visually lossless compression.

 **Why use EWWW Image Optimizer?**